cszach/linux-cli-guide/TAGS.md

 <h1 align="center">Tags Glossary</h1>

 <p align="center">
-    This document contains a table with all the tags presented in the Bash guide along with their descriptions.
+    This document contains a table with all the tags presented in the guide along with their descriptions.
 The tags' names appear in the table are sorted alphabetically, from A to Z. In the actual, each tag appears to have a hash tag symbol ("#") as its first character.
 The hash tag symbols,